reclaimprotocol/reclaim-inapp-reactnative-sdk/README.md

 ```
 platform :ios, '13.0'
 ```

-2. Add the following to your `Podfile`:
+2. Add the following to your `Podfile` to override how cocoapods resolves the dependency:

 - From a specific tag (recommended):